doctrine/orm/docs/en/tutorials/getting-started.rst

     The YAML driver is deprecated and will be removed in version 3.0.
     It is strongly recommended to switch to one of the other mappings.
 .. note::
-    When using the entity data mapping it is best practice to explicity specify the version of ``doctrine/dbal`` in your ``composer.json``.
-    This helps ensure that your entity data mappings remain supported through package upgrades.
+    It is strongly recommended that you require doctrine/dbal in your composer.json as well, because using the ORM means mapping objects and their fields to database tables and their columns, and that requires mentioning so-called types that are defined in doctrine/dbal in your application.
+Having an explicit requirement means you control when the upgrade to the next major version happens, so that you can do the necessary changes in your application beforehand.

 Obtaining the EntityManager
 ---------------------------